Congratulations on taking the first step to provide free period items for your staff.

 What to know more, Send us a message and we’ll get back to you shortly.

-How will you know what our staff need?
+How will you determine what our staff need?

-Not at all! we want the initiative to be as useful as possible so re-ordering is up to you.
-We are happy to do monthly, three monthly or whatever works for your business, and we will advise a set delivery fee for you.
+No, there is no commitment required.
+We want this initiative to be as helpful as possible, so re-ordering is entirely up to you.
+We offer flexibility in terms of delivery, whether it's monthly or three-monthly, and we will provide a set delivery fee for you.

-Do we have to be public with our partnership with Endo Warriors Aotearoa?
+Do we need to publicize our partnership with Endo Warriors Aotearoa?

-Will the product just get taken from the bathroom?
+Will the products be taken from the bathroom?

-Does Endo Warriors Aotearoa offer reusable period products like menstrual cups as
+Does Endo Warriors Aotearoa offer reusable period products such as menstrual cups?

-Does dose Endo Warriors Aotearoa offer period underwear with this period initiative?
+Does Endo Warriors Aotearoa offer period underwear with this initiative?

-100% we do!
-We work with two-period underwear businesses when pursuing period underwear.
-We understand that this is more on an individual basis, so we offer your staff a discount code.
+Yes, we do.
+We work with two-period underwear businesses, and we offer your staff a discount code.

-How does EWA choose the beneficiaries that receive the buy one gift one products?
+How does EWA choose the beneficiaries that receive the buy one gift one product?

-We have various baskets set up all over Wellington, Lower Hutt, and Porirua, and as far as Masterton so people can access free period items.
-We also work with local community organisations that help those that are more vulnerable, to help them have access to period items.
+We have various baskets set up across Wellington, Lower Hutt, Porirua, and as far as Masterton, to help people access free period items.
+We also work with local community organizations that help vulnerable populations access period items.

 Contribute to managing the stress of your employees